xavidop/cardex/README.md

-# Cardex - Pokémon Card Collection Manager
+# Cardex - Multi-TCG Card Collection Manager

-A modern web application for managing your Pokémon card collection with AI-powered card scanning and identification.
+A modern web application for managing your Trading Card Game (TCG) collection with AI-powered card generation and identification.
+Now supporting **Pokémon, One Piece, Disney Lorcana, Magic: The Gathering, and Dragon Ball Super**!

 ## Features

+- 🎮 **Multi-Game Support**: Generate and collect cards from 5 popular TCG games
 - 🤖 **AI Card Scanning**: Use Gemini Vision to automatically identify Pokémon cards from photos
-- ✨ **AI Card Generation**: Create custom Pokémon cards using Google Imagen4
+- ✨ **AI Card Generation**: Create custom cards for any supported TCG using Google Imagen4
 - 🎬 **AI Video Generation**: Bring your cards to life with animated videos using Google Veo 2.0
 - 📸 **Photo-to-Card**: Transform your own photos into Pokemon cards using AI image generation
 - 🔐 **Secure Authentication**: Firebase Authentication with email and Google login